Aldrog/sfos-nim-template/README.md

 # SailfishOS Nim Template Project
 This is a template for SailfishOS app in Nim language.
+## How it works
+This template makes use of [nimqml](https://github.com/filcuc/nimqml) module which is built on top of [DOtherSide](https://github.com/filcuc/DOtherSide) library.
+This repository includes stripped version of DOtherSide sources (without dependency on QtWidgets so an app you build will be able to pass harbour check)
 ## How to build
 ### Preparation
 * Log into Mer build engine.
 It's described on https://sailfishos.org/develop/sdk-overview/develop-faq/